beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 Finished donut keycap:
 ![Painted Donut Keycap](./images/keyboard_cap_01.jpg)

-5. Test fit the keycap on your keyboard.
+4. Test fit the keycap on your keyboard.
 Make adjustments if needed.

+---

+**Tip:**
+- Beginners and younger makers can focus on steps 3 and 4, using a provided keycap base.
+- Intermediate students can try with a given drawing.
+- Advanced students are encouraged to start from scratch, measuring and modeling the keycap base themselves for a complete engineering and design experience.

 ---